aws-samples/aws-sdk-js-tests/README.md

 #### Browser:

-- Run `yarn webpack` to create browser bundle
 - Go through the following steps if you don't have resources created
   - [Create a Amazon Cognito Identity pool for testing](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-create-identity-pool)
-    - Note down REGION and IDENTITY_POOL_ID created
+    - Note down REGION and IDENTITY_POOL_ID
   - [Add a Policy to the test Unauthenticated IAM Role](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-iam-role)
     - The policy should be specific to the operations you want to test
   - Update the REGION and IDENTITY_POOL_ID in [`src/config.js`](./src/config.js)
-- Run `yarn webpack` to create the browser bundle and watch for changes
+- Run `yarn watch` to create the browser bundle and watch for changes
 - Open `index.html` in your browser, and note the responses printed on the page
 - The command will watch for changes in files, and update bundle.
 Reload the webpage to view the changes applied.